 Contribflow is a suite of high-level repository operations for making open source contributions easier.
 It's based on the git-flow branching model with modifications for the open souce workflow.

-When starting a feature you run the command:
+When starting a new feature you run the command:

-First, this will ask you to name your new feature (please use only letters, numbers and dashes).
+First, this will ask you to name your new feature (use letters, numbers and dashes).
 Next, it will run a series of git commands to create a new feature branch named "feature/[name-of-feature]."
-You'll work in this branch, creating git commits as needed, until you're ready to submit a pull request to the upstream project.
+You'll work in this git branch, creating git commits as needed, until you're ready to submit a pull request to the upstream project.
 At this point you'll run:

-This will create a pull request from your feature branch to the master branch of the upstream project.
+This will create a pull request from your feature branch to the development branch of the upstream project.

 At this point the project owner may ask you to make changes.
 To update your pull request you simply make the changes, commit them and